-Every business with employees should have written documentation stating company policies about employee conduct on the job and detailing benefits and programs offered by the company.
+Businesses with employees should have written documentation stating company policies concerning employee conduct on the job and detailing benefits and programs offered by the company.
 Company policies should at a minimum address:

 - employee conduct toward employers, other employees, customers, vendors and the public, including harassment and discrimination of all types